 Access to digital tools.
 72% reported that they have the tools they need to measure performance of new service lines and digital products.

-Though many professional services companies are putting the right pieces in place, it’s not always easy to work toward the five behaviours that make organisational agility, at scale, a reality.
+Though many professional services companies are putting the right pieces in place, it’s not always easy to work toward the five behaviors that make organizational agility, at scale, a reality.

 Our new reality is making it more vital than ever to have the ability to plan in real-time.
-Professional services companies want to move toward real-time, integrated planning, but their most common barriers to accomplishing this are a lack of relevant employee skills, a bureaucratic organisational culture and inflexible legacy technology.
+Professional services companies want to move toward real-time, integrated planning, but their most common barriers to accomplishing this are a lack of relevant employee skills, a bureaucratic organizational culture, and inflexible legacy technology.

-Two keys for professional services firms to achieve true organisational agility are setting the right KPIs (especially when it comes to hiring, staffing and billing), and ensuring that the right data is accessible to relevant stakeholders.
+Two keys for professional services firms to achieve true organizational agility are setting the right KPIs (especially when it comes to hiring, staffing, and billing), and ensuring that the right data is accessible to relevant stakeholders.

-Get an overview of “Organisational Agility at Scale: The Key to Driving Digital Growth” findings or download the full report.
+Get an overview of “Organizational Agility at Scale: The Key to Driving Digital Growth” findings or download the full report.